fzzzy/moof.js/README.md

 A multiuser web thing

-Requires node 0.11 or higher.
+Requires node 0.11 or higher with --harmony, because of it's use of generators.
 Rename the node 0.11 binary to node-raw, and create the following shell script where the node binary used to be:

-> #!/usr/bin/env sh
+    #!/usr/bin/env sh

->
-> node-raw --harmony "$@"
+    node-raw --harmony "$@"

 To install dependencies:
 ------------------------